How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 • They say that the mother was late and asked a colleague or friend to pick up the child from the playground or school.

-The child must understand that any communication with strangers is potentially dangerous, so you should always follow the instructions of the parents in such a situation.
+The child must understand that any communication with strangers is potentially dangerous, so you should always follow the parents’ instructions in such a situation.

 • Never go anywhere with strangers.
-This is not only about adults, it can be children as well.
-If a new boy on the playground tells that it is more fun in the neighboring yard and offers to go see it, you must refuse.
-If unknown girl says that he is afraid to walk past the dog near the house and asks to see him, do not do this.
+We are talking not only about adults, it can also be children.
+If a new boy on the playground says that it’s more fun in the neighboring yard and offers to go have a look, you must refuse.
+If unknown girl He says that he is afraid to pass by the dog near the house and asks him to accompany him, there is no need to do this.

 • Never open the door to strangers.
-Whoever they may introduce themselves and whatever they say, you must immediately call the parents and tell them about it.
+No matter who they say they are or what they say, you need to call your parents immediately and tell them about it.
 If there are neighbors at home, you can call them and ask them to sort it out.

-• Don't let strangers touch you.
-If a person approaches or extends a hand, it is better to run away immediately.
+• Don't allow strangers to touch you.
+If a person approaches or reaches out, it is best to run away immediately.

-• Do not approach other people's cars, and even more so do not get into them.
-If the driver or passenger is asked to show the way, this can be done by indicating the direction with your hand from afar.
+• Do not approach other people's cars and especially do not get into them.
+If a driver or passenger asks for directions, this can be done by pointing in the direction with your hand from afar.

-All parents try to raise their children kind and sympathetic.
-But for the sake of his safety, it is necessary to tell the child that he is not obliged to help a stranger, even if social morality requires it.
-For example, a nice old woman asks for help to bring her purchases to a neighboring house.
-Of course good well-behaved child wants to help grandma.
-But it will be much safer to advise an elderly woman to ask for help from one of the adults and call her parents, having moved to a safe distance.
+All parents try to raise their children to be kind and sympathetic.
+But for the sake of his safety, it is necessary to tell the child that he is not obliged to help a stranger, even if public morality requires it.
+For example, a sweet old lady asks you to help her carry her shopping to the neighboring house.
+OK good well-mannered child wants to help grandma.
+But it would be much safer to advise an elderly woman to ask for help from an adult and call her parents, moving away to a safe distance.

 The child must clearly remember the algorithm of actions in case a stranger speaks to him:

 • Assessment of the situation.
-The child must know that any stranger is potentially dangerous.
-But, if he is in a well-known place and the parents are nearby, and the person does not make attempts to get closer, you can not panic ahead of time.
+The child should know that any stranger is potentially dangerous.
+But, if he is in a well-known place and his parents are nearby, and the person makes no attempts to get closer, you don’t have to panic ahead of time.

 • Maintaining distance.
-Usually, a distance of two meters is considered more or less safe.
-Show your child how much it is by measuring with a measuring tape on the floor, and explain that if a person approaches, you need to move away or run away from him.
+Usually a distance of two meters is considered more or less safe.
+Show your child how much this is by measuring it on the floor with a measuring tape, and explain that if a person approaches, you need to move away or run away from him.

-• Termination of communication.
-Most intruders are good psychologists, they know how to find an approach to the child and talk to him, lulling his vigilance.
-Therefore, for any attempts to start a conversation, children should answer “Now I’ll ask my parents” or something similar, move to a safe distance and / or call adults.
+• Stopping communication.
+Most attackers are good psychologists; they know how to find an approach to a child and talk him into a conversation, putting him to sleep.
+Therefore, to any attempts to start a conversation, children should answer “Now I’ll ask my parents” or something similar, move away to a safe distance and/or call adults.

 • Care.
-If a stranger tries to impose communication or take away a child, he must immediately end the conversation and leave dangerous place.
+If a stranger tries to force communication or take a child away, he must immediately stop talking and leave dangerous place.
 But this must be done carefully.
-If in order to get home, the child needs to go into an empty entrance, a dark doorway, etc., it is better not to take risks, but to approach familiar adults and tell them about the situation.
-If no one you know is nearby, you can ask for help from a police officer, security guard, or store clerk, anyone with no apparent connection to the alleged perpetrator.
+If, in order to get home, a child needs to go into an empty entrance, a dark gateway, etc., it is better not to take risks, but to approach familiar adults and tell them about the situation.
+If there is no one you know nearby, you can ask for help from a police officer, a security guard, or a store clerk, anyone who is not clearly related to the alleged attacker.

-The most dangerous thing is if the attacker has already grabbed the child and is dragging it.
-Tell them that in this case, you must not only try to free yourself by any means, but also call for help.
-Be sure to shout that this is a stranger, and he is kidnapping a child, otherwise others may regard this as a joke or a family scene.
+The most dangerous thing is if the attacker has already grabbed the child and is dragging him away.
+Tell us that in this case you must not only try to free yourself by any means, but also call for help.
+You must definitely shout that this is a stranger and he is kidnapping a child, otherwise others may regard it as a joke or a family scene.

-Try to tell your child as clearly as possible about the dangers that lie in wait for him.
-This does not mean to intimidate, it is necessary to warn and prepare.
+Try to tell your child as clearly as possible about the dangers that await him.
+This does not mean intimidation, it is necessary to warn and prepare.
 Remember that your story can save a child's life.

-children preschool age insects, dark rooms, or even domestic cats can scare, but they rarely see danger in strangers.
-Trusting and open, children easily enter into communication with an adult, especially if he behaves politely and confidently.
-Therefore, the task of all parents is to explain how to behave with strangers to children in order to prevent situations that are dangerous for their physical and emotional state.
+Children preschool age insects, dark rooms, or even domestic cats may frighten them, but they rarely see danger in strangers.
+Trusting and open, children easily communicate with an adult, especially if he behaves politely and confidently.
+Therefore, the task of all parents is to explain to children how to behave with strangers in order to prevent situations that are dangerous for their physical and emotional well-being.

 General rules

-You can rarely see preschool children walking around the city on their own - they are usually accompanied by parents, nannies or teachers.
-But there are situations in which a child can be left alone on the street or, for example, in mall.
+It is rare to see preschool children walking around the city on their own; they are usually accompanied by parents, nannies or teachers.
+But there are situations in which a child may be left alone on the street or, for example, in mall.
 At such moments, children are vulnerable and unprotected, so they can become the object of attention of ill-wishers.
-Parents should explain a few ground rules street behavior:
+Parents need to explain a little basic rules behavior on the street:

-• Do not share personal information (address, phone, parents' names) with strangers;
+• Do not share personal information (address, phone number, parents' names) with strangers;

 • Do not go outside the yard and do not walk in unfamiliar places without the accompaniment of loved ones.